Bauple, Queensland: Attractions

 The Mount Bauple Museum is operated by the Mount Bauple and District Historical Society.
 One exhibit is a crocodile skin from a crocodile found in the Mary River near Owanyilla in 1964.
 The society have also restored a 1907 Fowler-built locomotive used at the Isis Sugar Mill, similar to one used at the Mount Bauple mill.

 There is a self-guided heritage trail through the town passing 24 historic sites.

 Events

 The Bauple Nut Bash is held annually in the Bauple Recreation Grounds.

+The Bauple Band Hall Markets are on the 4th Saturday of the month at the Band Hall and on the Band Hall Green corner of Band Hall Road and Main Street Bauple.

 Notable people

 Notable people who come from or have resided in Bauple include: